wp-plugins/listly/readme.txt

 **Your listicles should be inviting & enaging**

 Start lists & share them to entice readers to contribute & participate.
 Don't try to be exhaustive & perfect.
 Leave gaps.
 Don't be a smarticle.
 Sharing all you know is neither social nor inviting.
 An exhaustive list is unapproachable.
-Leave room for joe public to help.
+Leave room for "Joe Public" to help.
 Be imperfecticle.
-If you ask for help, look like you need it.
+If you ask for help, look like you need it and pitch it at a level where people see they can add to the conversation.
 Be real.

 Imperfection is sexy.
 Your imperfections are sexy.
 The only person that does not know this is you.